mculhane/project-notebook/November 9.md

 * 2 hours
   * Played around more with Sublime Text plugins and focused on how they can create/modify settings and menu items
+* 0.75 hours
+  * Worked on project notebook and

 ## Post-critique summary

+Note: This is a summary of Nick's critique of our original language, which was a language for modeling dependencies.
+Our project has since merged with his and changed focus quite a bit.

+Nick's critique focused on a few things.
+He mentioned that the majority of the work likely lies in the language design.
+He also mentioned that it may be wise to build on top of todo.txt.
+Nick also hit on a very important point about dependencies, which is that it's absolutely imperative to strike a balance between something so simple that it's not useful and something so complicated that the upfront effort outweighs any benefits that the language provides.

 ## Post-critique reflection

+We have changed our project's focus substantially since the critique, so much of Nick's initial critique is less relevant.
+However, there are definitely some important points we can learn from.

+First, Nick's comments about striking a balance between simplicity and utility is still very important, and it's something we'll have to keep in mind.
+Even if we can build a ton of cool functionality around very detailed and parameterized tasks, those features will not be useful if the time they save is less than the time invested in setting up the tasks.

+Next, Nick commented/suggested that the majority of the project focus on the language design (syntax and IR).
+I think this is still a useful point to consider.
+The biggest challenges of our project seem to be in coming up with a clear and logical way to represent dependencies, recurrences, and their interactions, so it makes sense that we would focus on that space.
+That said, though, we are a team of 3, so it would probably make sense for us to accomplish more than a smaller team of one or two people.
+Thus, I think it is still reasonable to have a goal of developing a more polished end-to-end system that someone could actually use for their personal task management.
+(I'm sure we'll clarify/adjust the exact scope of the project during conversations with Prof. Ben in the coming week or so.)

+Nick's point about focusing on todo.txt is one that we've decided to forgo, but not without much discussion and consideration.
+(See my comments on this in the project description section above.)